Kreesh quests for love among the most dangerous, beautiful-faerie race her people know....

 She jumped, and landed with a thud that left a satisfying ache in her knees.
 She smiled, for she had passed another test.

 If she touched it, it would tear.
 Some of the rumors held weight, unlike things thorga built, like chairs and tables.
 They hate when things crack under the test.
-The innkeeper blamed Kreesh for the flimsy door.
+The innkeeper yelled at Kreesh because the doorknob had been made too fragile.
 Afraid to test her new friend's toys, she chose to stand.
 "No understand.
 You not dead.
 How Kreesh kill you?"
 She glared.
 Her Krolesh made her seem dumber and more piggish.

 "That body isn't real.
 It is..."
 Corwin trailed off. "... magic."